 - Do not drink and smoke.
-This is not a right combination, and it can be dangerous for you.
+This is not the right combination, and it can be dangerous for you.
 For that reason, coffee shops don’t sell alcohol.

 - Weed in the Netherlands can be quite a bit stronger than in many countries out there.
 So, take it easy!
 If you don’t know what to order, ask the staff, and they will help you.
-Also, I wouldn’t smoke a whole joint by myself, if I were you.
+Also, don’t smoke a whole joint by yourself.